Kingdom of Prussia: 1740–1762: Silesian Wars

-1772, 1793, and 1795: Partitions of Polish–Lithuanian Commonwealth
+1772, 1793 and 1795: Partitions of the Polish–Lithuanian Commonwealth

 The three partitions of Poland (the Polish–Lithuanian Commonwealth).
 The Russian Partition (red), the Austrian Partition (green), and the Prussian Partition (blue).

 To the east and south of Prussia, the Polish–Lithuanian Commonwealth had gradually weakened during the 18th century.
 Alarmed by increasing Russian influences in Polish affairs and by a possible expansion of the Russian Empire, Frederick was instrumental in initiating the first of the Partitions of Poland between Russia, Prussia, and Austria in 1772 to maintain a balance of power.
 The Kingdom of Prussia annexed most of the Polish province of Royal Prussia, including Warmia, allowing Frederick to finally adopt the title King of Prussia; the annexed Royal Prussian land was organised the following year into the Province of West Prussia; most of the rest became the originally separate Netze District, which was attached to West Prussia in 1775.
-The boundary between West Prussia and the territory previously known as the Duchy of Prussia, now the Province of East Prussia was also adjusted, transferring Marienwerder to West Prussia (which became its capital) and Warmia (the Heilsberg and Braunsberg districts) to East Prussia.
+The boundary between West Prussia and the territory previously known as the Duchy of Prussia, now the Province of East Prussia, was also adjusted, transferring Marienwerder to West Prussia (which became its capital) and Warmia (the Heilsberg and Braunsberg districts) to East Prussia.
 The annexed territory connected East Prussia with the Province of Pomerania, uniting the kingdom's eastern territories.

 After Frederick died in 1786, his nephew Fredrick William II continued the partitions, gaining a large part of western Poland in 1793; Thorn (Toruń) and Danzig (Gdańsk), which had remained part of Poland after the first partition, were incorporated into West Prussia, while the remainder became the province of South Prussia.